 “If you’re opening a hot dog stand, you could worry about the condiments, the cart, the name, the decoration.
 But the first thing you should worry about is the hot dog.
 The hot dogs are the epicenter.
 Everything else is secondary.” ― Jason Fried, Rework

 If your solution does not solve the main challenge for your audience, it is useless.
 The market is overwhelmed with possible and impossible applications to make our life easier.
 This means that you will have to compete and be outstanding among all others by means of your uniqueness.
 That’s why, we suggest you follow the suggestion in the book “Getting Real” (by the way, if you have not read this great book, we highly recommend) and do less, but do the best:

 “Do less than your competitors to beat them.
 Solve the simple problems and leave the hairy, difficult, nasty problems to everyone else.” ― “Getting Real” by Basecamp

 Prioritizing is important, so don’t panic trying to do it all at once.
 Take a deep breath, and get rid of all these “nice to haves”, before implementing all the “musts”.
 Start with MVP and make it lovable (here should be fireworks of hearts) with your audience before you start cramming your software with secondary features and decorations.

-Put yourself on your customers’ place and start writing User Stories.
+When you create an SaaS application, put yourself on your customers’ place and start writing User Stories.
 These are short tales (in 1-2 sentences) accurately describing how the system should respond to the user’s actions.
-Usually, they are written from the person who performs an action.
+Usually, they are written by the person who performs an action.